P.M. Dawn: The Bliss Album...?

-Before releasing their follow-up album, The Bliss Album...?
+Before releasing The Bliss Album...?
 (Vibrations of Love and Anger and the Ponderance of Life and Existence), P.M.
 Dawn contributed the single "I'd Die Without You" to the 1992 Eddie Murphy comedy Boomerang and its soundtrack.
-This #3 pop hit was also included on The Bliss Album...?, as was the Billboard #6 pop hit "Looking Through Patient Eyes".
+This No. 3 pop hit was included on The Bliss Album...?, as was the Billboard No. 6 pop hit "Looking Through Patient Eyes".

 "Looking Through Patient Eyes" featured backing vocals by Cathy Dennis and sampled George Michael's hit "Father Figure".
-The music video for the song was shot in a church, and featured Christian images throughout — most notably, Prince Be wore a T-shirt with "Thank you, Jesus" written across it in black lettering.
+The video for the song was shot in a church and featured Christian images throughout; most notably, Prince Be wore a T-shirt with "Thank you, Jesus" written on it in black lettering.

-The Bliss Album...? featured a duet with Boy George entitled "More Than Likely" and a cover of The Beatles' "Norwegian Wood (This Bird Has Flown)".

-The album also included "So On and So On," which led to a 1999 sampling lawsuit.
-In the lawsuit Batiste v.
-Island Records, Inc., Paul and Michael Batiste claimed that P.M.
-Dawn's song "So On and So On" used unauthorized samples from David Batiste & The Gladiators' "Funky Soul".
-The fifth Circuit Federal Appellate Court found that the Batistes’ point to no evidence in the record demonstrating that consumers were confused or deceived by either the use of a digital sample of "Funky Soul" in "So On and So On", or the attribution to David Batiste as a co-author of the track.
-The Batistes' claim that Paul and Michael Batiste were improperly excluded from the liner notes accompanying the album also failed to suggest that consumers were confused, especially because the liner notes do credit the name of the band in which both Paul and Michael Batiste performed.
-Though Island Records won the lawsuit, the song was removed from subsequent releases of The Bliss Album and is no longer available for purchase in their publishing catalog.
+The Bliss Album...? featured a duet with Boy George, "More Than Likely", and a cover of The Beatles' "Norwegian Wood (This Bird Has Flown)".
+The album also included "So On and So On", which led to the 1999 sampling lawsuit Batiste v.
+Island Records, Inc., in which Paul and Michael Batiste claimed that "So On and So On" used unauthorized samples from David Batiste & The Gladiators' "Funky Soul".
+The Fifth Circuit Federal Appellate Court found that the Batistes gave no evidence that consumers were confused or deceived by either the use of a digital sample of "Funky Soul" in "So On and So On" or the identification of David Batiste as a co-author of the track.
+The Batistes' claim that Paul and Michael Batiste were improperly excluded from the album's liner notes also failed to suggest that consumers were confused, especially because the liner notes credit the band in which Paul and Michael Batiste performed.
+Though Island Records won the lawsuit, the song was removed from subsequent releases of The Bliss Album and is no longer available for purchase in its publishing catalog.